caiyunlin/powershell-webserver/README.md

    - Default port is 8090 (configurable in `startweb.bat` or via parameters)

 2. **Test Features**
-   - **Parameter Test**: Enter text and click "参数测试" to test API parameters
+   - **Parameter Test**: Enter text and click "Test Parameters" to test API parameters
    - **Login Test**: Use username `admin` and password `admin` to test authentication
    - **Static Files**: Any files in `wwwroot` are served automatically